Protecting Confidential HR Records with Document Management System

 - Optical Character Recognition (OCR) functionality and indexing capabilities to convert scanned documents to text, making retrieval possible

 - Audit Trail Feature to track users who viewed, accessed, and downloaded files.

 - Customizable reports for generating insights from HR data

 Before settling on a document management system that will be perfect for your HR department, it is important to ensure that it meets your set criteria to ensure easy adoption and use.

 Archive One is a document management system that boasts of features that meet the needs of an HR department.
 With Archive One, companies are able to easily centralize HR documents, minimize compliance risk, protect documents, and can even integrate with other systems.
 The system ensures the constant tracking and monitoring of human resource documents.
-It works with various types of files and formats ranging from employee reviews, sick leaves, employee requests, cover letters, and resume.
+It works with various types of files and formats ranging from employee reviews, sick leaves, employee requests, cover letters, and resumes.
 It also allows users to capture documents from the desktop, adding notes to any documents stored with its auditors' notes function, secure documents by role-based access, and by keeping audit logs and version history.